Ryan Harris, EVP and Head of Payment Partnerships

 In recent years, there has been a significant migration by consumers and businesses away from traditional brick and mortar institutions to more digitally focused channels for payments and banking-related services.
 This has generated significant opportunities for the Fintech market to flourish.
 Fintechs that are not already banks need access to the banking system.
 Wilmington, DE-based company, The Bancorp is dedicated to serving the unique needs of non-bank financial service companies, ranging from entrepreneurial start-ups to those on the Fortune 500, enabling them to provide more of their services in a digital and real-time manner.
 “Over the course of the last 13 years, we have continued to be responsive to the needs of the evolving way in which people and companies transact and we have supported the development of products to serve those needs,” says Ryan Harris, EVP and Head of Payment Partnerships, The Bancorp.

 The Bancorp has embraced and gone all-in on the sponsor-bank role it plays.
-The company’s value proposition is its experience that enables mid-market firmsto scale without having to build out the entire risk management and compliance infrastructure required by a traditional bank.
+The company’s value proposition is its experience that enables mid-market firms to scale without having to build out the entire risk management and compliance infrastructure required by a traditional bank.
 This allows the company to work with more innovative, earlier stage firms to bring their ideas to market.
 “We create a synergistic relationship where our clients don’t have to expend their capital and investment to become a bank.
 Instead, we enable them to put their capital to use by innovating around new products and services,” says Harris.
 Being an early entrant and growing into the largest sponsor-bank for prepaid and debit payment card products in the U.S., The Bancorp is constantly working toward becoming the industry standard.
 “Given our market-leading position, our clients and regulators expect us to be the gold standard from an operations and compliance standpoint.
-We work every day to continue to meet that expectation,” he adds.

 Given our market-leading position, our clients and regulators expect us to be the gold standard from an operations and compliance standpoint.
 We work every day to continue to meet that expectation